Return Home > About Gift of Life > Gift of Life Donor Program Overview > Governing and Medical Advisory Boards

 Medical Advisory and Policy Board Leadership:

-Dr. Marvin currently leads the liver and kidney transplant program at Geisinger Medical Center in Danville.
-He earned his medical degree from the College of Physicians and Surgeons at Columbia University.
-He completed his residency in general surgery and a fellowship in transplant and hepatobiliary surgery, both at Columbia University Irving Medical Center.
+Dr. Marvin leads the liver and kidney transplant program at Geisinger Medical Center in Danville, Pa.
+He earned his medical degree from the College of Physicians and Surgeons at Columbia University, then completed his residency in general surgery and a fellowship in transplant and hepatobiliary surgery at Columbia University Irving Medical Center.

-Dr. Marvin has published more than 60 papers and book chapters, and he serves as clinical professor of surgery at the Geisinger Commonwealth School of Medicine in Scranton.
-He has held many leadership positions in national societies, including but not limited to: the American Society of Transplant Surgeons, United Network for Organ Sharing and American Society of Transplantation.
+Dr. Marvin has published more than 60 papers and book chapters and serves as clinical professor of surgery at the Geisinger Commonwealth School of Medicine in Scranton, Pa.
+He has held many leadership positions in national organizations including the American Society of Transplant Surgeons, United Network for Organ Sharing and American Society of Transplantation.

 Representatives of Transplant Centers: